 These questions are best answered when the asset tracking solution provider anticipates those questions, understands the data needed to aggregate and answer them and tracks all the data needed to support those insights fully across your fleet.

-We cover specifics on asset tracking devices and software below, but additional asset tracking FAQs can be found here.
+We cover specifics on asset tracking devices and software below, and additional asset tracking FAQs.

 Asset Tracking Hardware Devices

 Note, as of this writing (early 2021), the GPS microchip that the world is waiting for has unfortunately not yet been developed.
-No doubt about it, GPS trackers are certainly getting smaller and smaller (see an example of a small GPS tracker here), but they are not yet the size of your fingernail as some may expect.
+No doubt about it, GPS trackers are certainly getting smaller and smaller, but they are not yet the size of your fingernail as some may expect.

 Note, a lot of contractors look to do their asset tracking with RFID but, frankly, its not an optimal solution.
 The tags aren’t typically durable enough to withstand harsh construction environments and BLE or QR is usually a better choice.